iodwyer/kdb-insights-sample-app/docker/README.md

 ```

 ### Metrics
-To enable metrics, bring up the following docker compose file after bringing up compose.yaml.
+To enable metrics, bring up the following docker compose file after bringing up `compose.yaml`.
 There is a sample dashboard included.
+Then you can access the Grafana metrics dashboard.

 _Enable metrics_
 ```bash